Demand for Adobe Commerce (Magento) Developers Continues to Expand

 What problem could you face by running setup:upgrade

-This command would clear out Magento compiled code, which, in Magento production mode, needs to be manually recompiled using other commands.
+This command would clear out compiled code, which, in production mode, needs to be manually recompiled using other commands.
 Cleaning generated content without immediate recompiling would completely break the front end and back end.

-When Magento developers need to execute setup:upgrade
+When developers need to execute setup:upgrade

 while ensuring that generated content stays put, they must add the flag --keep-generated